4lejandrito/cliferay/README.md

-  brian             Forward an existing PR to Brian and close it set-ticket        Set the Jira ticket on your local commits owner             Output the owner of a path based on CODEOWNERS tickets           Gets all Jira tickets from the output of git log stats             Calculate different Git stats
+  brian             Forward an existing PR to Brian and close it set-ticket        Set the Jira ticket on your local commits owner             Output the owner of a path based on CODEOWNERS tickets           Get all Jira tickets from the output of git log stats             Calculate different Git stats

 Build Commands: